 The goals of the program are to empower children by providing a safe, non-judgmental environment while working to develop social skills and encourage communication.

-While participating in the STAR Summer Program, accepted applicants will participate in recreational activities, complete volunteer assignments, attend workshops, and work one full day at a local business or society.
+While participating in the STAR Summer Program, accepted applicants will participate in recreational activities, complete volunteer assignments, attend workshops, and leave the program with a completed resume and cover letter.
 In addition, each participant will be given one-to-one support and counselling both during and post program.